Simple Linear Regression#

 X — The Explanatory Variable#

 The letter \(X\), the explanatory variable, represents the variable with which we associate the behavior of \(Y\).
+In our example, \(X\) is the advertising budget (in thousands of USD).
 It may be:

 We call a regression simple when it is limited to a single explanatory variable.
 In the next chapter, we will extend the model to include multiple variables.
 For now, this reduced model will allow us to understand the logic of the framework step by step.